YonatanAriel/Chexi-server/README.md

 The "chexi" backend is organized into several key directories and components:

 - **DL (Data Layer):** This directory contains everything related to data storage and database connectivity.
-  - **connect.js:** This file establishes a connection to the MongoDB database.
+  - **db.js:** This file establishes a connection to the MongoDB database.
-  - **models:** This folder holds the data models for your application.
+  - **model:** This folder holds the data models for the application.
   - **controller:** This folder exposes CRUD (Create, Read, Update, Delete) operations for the services.

 - **BL (Business Logic):** The BL directory houses the business logic and core functionality of the project.